Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 You must use the AND operator that displays a record if all the conditions separated by AND are TRUE and the = (‘equal’) comparison operator.

+22. How to select random 10 rows from a table?

+The easiest way to generate random rows in MySQL is to use the ORDER BY RAND() clause.

+SELECT * FROM tbl ORDER BY RAND() LIMIT 10;
+This can work fine for small tables.
+However, for big table, it will have a serious performance problem as in order to generate the list of random rows, MySQL need to assign random number to each row and then sort them.

+Even if you want only 10 random rows from a set of 100k rows, MySQL need to sort all the 100k rows and then, extract only 10 of them.